 - FICO scores for bank cards

-And more.
-ExtraCredit allows you to access all of these FICO scores, as well as all three of the major credit bureaus.
+ExtraCredit allows you to access all of these FICO scores and all three of the major credit bureaus.

-You can add your rent and utility bills to your credit report through ExtraCredit as well.
-This subscription includes a rewards program that pays you when you get approved for offers through the site, as well as potential discounts to credit repair companies too.
+You can also add your rent and utility bills to your credit report through ExtraCredit.
+This subscription includes a rewards program that pays you when you get approved for offers through the site and potential discounts to credit repair companies.